 Delivery times are kept to a minimum when there is a single point of delivery.
-This might be an Amazon locker or perhaps a concierge, who takes all deliveries for a commercial premises with multiple occupiers.
+This might be an Amazon locker or perhaps a concierge, who takes all deliveries for commercial premises with multiple occupiers.

 - Smart scheduling.

 By scheduling deliveries to avoid the rush hour, journey times can be made shorter, having less environmental impact.
-Out of hours deliveries, at weekends or evenings, can also do much to reduce pressure on roads and improve highway management.
+Out-of-hours deliveries, at weekends or evenings, can also do much to reduce pressure on roads and improve highway management.

 - Joint procurement